-Teen drivers are much more likely to be involved in a collision than their older counterparts whether in Chicago or elsewhere across the state.
-In part, this is because teen drivers are less experienced, more distracted, and more likely to make poor decisions while driving.
+Teen drivers are much more likely to be in a collision than their older counterparts.
+This, whether in Chicago or elsewhere across the state.
+In part, this is because teen drivers are:

 If you are a teen or if you have a teen driver in your household, the apparent dangers likely are on your mind on a regular basis.
-Yet teens are likely to be involved in accidents with drivers of all ages, meaning that even if you do not know a teen driver, you should still be aware of the issues facing these young motorists and be alert for any potential dangers.
+Yet teens are likely to be in accidents with drivers of all ages.
+This means that even if you do not know a teen driver, you should still be aware of the issues facing these young motorists and be alert for any potential dangers.

-In 2010, approximately 2,700 teenagers between the ages of 16 and 19 were killed in car accidents in the United States which translated to the biggest cause of accidental death among this age group.
-An additional 281,000 teens were injured but survived accidents, according to the Centers for Disease Control and Prevention.
-These numbers are disproportionately high when compared to the numbers of fatal and injury-causing accidents in the United States.
+In 2017, approximately 2,364 teenagers between the ages of 16 and 19 were killed in car accidents in the United States.
+This translates to the biggest cause of accidental death among this age group.
+An additional 300,000 teens were injured but survived accidents, according to the Centers for Disease Control and Prevention.
+These numbers are disproportionately high when comparing them to the numbers of other fatal and injury-causing accidents in the United States.

-All teens are at a high risk for an auto accident but among those 16-19 years old, males are more likely than females to be involved in a collision and those licensed most recently cause the largest number of crashes.
-This is particularly true for teen drivers who have been licensed for six months or less.
+All teens are at a high risk for an auto accident.
+However, among those 16-19 years old, males are more likely than females to get into a collision.
+Further, those licensed most recently cause the largest number of crashes.
+This is particularly true for teen drivers who have had a license for six months or less.

 Teen Drivers Are More Likely to be Distracted

-What to Do After a Collision with a Teen Driver
+What Should I Do After a Collision with a Teen Driver?

-Following a Chicago-area collision, you should not have to worry about how you will pay your medical bills or whether you will be able to provide for your family while you are unable to work.
-An experienced injury lawyer can help you by bringing a civil claim for your damages against any and all responsible parties as the facts of your case allow.
+Following a collision, you should not have to worry about how you will pay your medical bills or whether you will be able to provide for your family while you are unable to work.
+An experienced injury lawyer can help you.
+He or she can bring a civil claim for your damages against any and all responsible parties.

-At Abels & Annes, P.C., we have successfully resolved numerous claims on behalf of our clients who were injured in automobile collisions and we have the experience to help those who have been seriously injured obtain settlements they deserve.
-Call us toll free at (855) LAW-CHICAGO or locally at (312) 924-7575 after your accident and let us help you by providing you with a free, no obligation telephone consultation 24 hours a day.
+At Abels & Annes, P.C., we have successfully resolved numerous claims on behalf of our clients who suffer injuries in automobile collisions.
+We have the experience to obtain the settlement or verdict that our client deserves.
+Let us help you, starting with a free, no obligation telephone consultation.
+We’re available 24/7.

-If you have been involved in an accident with a teen driver, call us at (855) 529-2442 or Contact Us online for a free consultation.
+If you have been involved in an accident with a teen driver, call us at (312) 924-7575 or Contact Us online.